bensezio/ReactApp_Weather/README.md

 Development Notes:
 ------------------

-I have a installed quite a lot of Node Modules because I wanted to use Redux, Thunk etc. ( still on a learning curve /:-) )
+I have a installed quite a lot of Node Modules because I wanted to use Redux, Thunk etc. ( still on a learning curve )

 I also have an actions.js file which I would have loved to use for the ajax call but wanted to simplify things.

 ** I have included a screenshot/screen capture of how the page should look (as I noticed it does take sometime for the API call to load ).
 I could do with a promise and a timeout function :-()

-PS: Spending some time on getting the Days to iterate through for the 5 day forecast.

 Production Build:
 ------------------

-1: npm run build should run the build for production code using the dist folder.
+1: npm run build  - should run the build for production code using the dist folder.
-** I currently have issues with some configuration here (sad face)
+** I am currently debugging an issue with es-lint-watch